Quantum Gates

 0.0 + 0.0im 0.0 + 0.0im 0.0 - 0.3826834323650898im 0.9238795325112867 + 0.0im

-The Controlled object allows the construction of a controlled AbstractGateSymbol using an Operator (the kernel) and the corresponding number of control qubits.
+Snowflurry.Controlled — TypeControlled{G<:AbstractGateSymbol}<:AbstractGateSymbolThe Controlled object allows the construction of a controlled AbstractGateSymbol using an Operator (the kernel) and the corresponding number of control qubits.
 A helper function, controlled can be used to easily create both controlled AbstractGateSymbols and controlled Gates.
-The apply_gate will call into the optimized routine, and if no such routine is present, it will fall-back to casting the operator into the equivalent DenseOperator and applying the created operator.
+A call to apply_gate will be dispatched to the optimized routine if it exists.
+Otherwise, it will fall back to casting the operator into the equivalent DenseOperator and applying the created operator.

 Examples

-We can use the controlled function to create a controlled-Hadamard gate
+We can use the controlled function to create a controlled-Hadamard gate:

 julia> controlled_hadamard = controlled(hadamard(2), [1])